AnyChart/docs.anychart.com/Basic_Charts/Timeline_Chart.md

 To configure the scroller, use other methods of the {api:anychart.core.ui.ChartScroller}anychart.core.ui.ChartScroller{api} class.

-The following sample demonstrates how to enable and disable the scroller:
+The following sample demonstrates how to enable and disable the scroller.
+By default, the chart is zoomed to a range of dates, but the scroller allows to change it.

 {sample}BCT\_Timeline\_Chart\_17{sample}